liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

          DIIS: error= 8.43D-03 at cycle  41 NSaved=  17.
          NSaved=17 IEnMin=11 EnMin= -5976.91129255226     IErMin=10 ErrMin= 6.51D-03
          ```
+   - `SCF=vshift=N`:
+     - Use level shift to virtually increase the HOMO-LUMO gap. `SCF=vshift=N` shifts orbital energies by N*0.001 hartree.
+You can usually use a value of 200~500.
+This does NOT affect the final converged results.
+It's most effective to system with small gaps, like (multi-core) transition metal complexes.
+Use this if other method fails.
+   - `SCF=Fermi`:
+     - A black box mixed method uses Fermi broadening, damping and level shifting dynamically.
+Use this if other method fails.

    - **Make sure you have a qualitatively correct wavefunction**:
      - There are situations where the guess you provided to the program is qualitatively incorrect.
      - For example, the guess for the system of \[HSO3-\]...\[NO2·\] could have a incorrect fragment charge population and corresponds to \[HSO3·\]...\[NO2-\], causing SCF problems (even if you got a converged wavefunction, the result would be meaningless for your purpose.
 Similar situation could arise from spin population: the most common problem is a closed shell guess was given for a spin polarized system; more complicated situation could be the spin population for dual-transition metal complexes.